Managing Sustainable Development Risks

 Management System Approach to Sustainable Development Risk

-Read more about our management process for climate, nature, and social risks.
+Read more about how we manage climate, nature and social-related risks.

 The SD Risk Management Standard requires an assessment of potential sustainability risks associated with company activities.
 Significant and high risks are documented in a corporate register with mitigation actions identified.
 Risks and mitigating actions are assessed at minimum annually by the business units and corporate.
 The SD Risk Register and action plans are used to guide goal setting and track performance.
 Read more about Performance and Compensation.